Are There Any Natural Preservatives In Energy Bars?

 4. Press into a baking dish and refrigerate.

-See also How Are Energy Bars Made?
+See also Can Energy Bars Help With Weight Loss?

 This recipe uses dates, honey, and a pinch of salt as natural preservatives to extend the shelf life.